-If you need help paying for your naturopathic medical degree, you’re not alone.
+If you need help investing in your naturopathic medical degree, you’re not alone.
 Financial aid is available from a variety of sources.
 It is best to meet with a counselor and find out the path that is best for you.

 Deciding to enroll in naturopathic medical school is a life-changing choice.
-Whether you are a recent college graduate or have been working in another career for years, the more prepared you are financially, the easier the transition to student life.
+Whether you are a recent college graduate or have been working in another career, the more prepared you are financially, the easier the transition will likely be to student life.
 Naturopathic medical school is a rigorous four-year program with many similarities to conventional medical school in terms of both class content and demands on the student’s time.

 While the prospect of paying for medical school can be daunting, there are many funding sources available.
 It helps to talk to a financial aid officer at the school you’d like to attend.
-They are available to counsel prospective students on their options and to help you find the funds to pay for your education.
+They are available to counsel prospective students on their options and to help you create an individualized plan to pay for your education.
 Having a financial plan in place before starting school will enable you to focus on your studies.
-The following resources are a great starting point:

 Federal Student Loans